KEY POINTS

 • The administration may also suggest that a drug that protects against cancer drug could treat autism.

-During what he’d promised would be an “important announcement,” President Donald Trump on Monday linked autism to use of Tylenol and other acetaminophen-based products during pregnancy.
+During what he’d promised would be an “important announcement,” President Donald Trump on Monday linked autism to use of Tylenol and other acetaminophen-based products in pregnancy.

 The president cited a review of previous research conducted by Mount Sinai and Harvard researchers that found a potential association between acetaminophen use early in pregnancy and increased risk of autism in children.
 The researchers suggested Tylenol and similar products should not be used early in pregnancy except in the case of fever.

-Leucovorin is the possible treatment.
-It’s usually prescribed to counteract some medication side effects and to treat a vitamin B9 deficiency.
-“Early double-blind, placebo-controlled trials administering leucovorin to children with autism have shown what some scientists describe as remarkable improvements in their ability to speak and understand others,” per the Post.
+Leucovorin is the possible treatment touted during the press event.
+It’s usually prescribed to counteract some cancer medication side effects and to treat a vitamin B9 deficiency.
+“Early double-blind, placebo-controlled trials administering leucovorin to children with autism have shown what some scientists describe as remarkable improvements in their ability to speak and understand others,” per the The Washington Post.

-The study finding a potential link between autism and acetaminophen was published in July in the journal Environmental Health.
+The review of studies Trump pointed to that finds a potential link between autism and acetaminophen was published in July in the journal Environmental Health.
 It noted that acetaminophen is the most commonly used nonprescription pain and fever medication during pregnancy.
 “Appropriate and immediate steps should be taken to advise pregnant women to limit acetaminophen consumption to protect their offspring’s neurodevelopment,” the researchers wrote.

 Going after the causes of autism

-The NIH has been tasked with studying autism and will reportedly announce that 13 teams have grants to study the causes and treatments — and to verify past findings.
+The NIH has been tasked by the president and Kennedy with studying autism and during the press conference it was announced that 13 teams out of a couple hundred that applied have received grants to study the causes and treatments of autism — and to verify past findings.

-The administration touting a potential link to acetaminophen was somewhat surprising, as Secretary of Health and Human Services Robert F. Kennedy has repeatedly linked vaccines to autism.
+The administration touting a potential link to acetaminophen was somewhat surprising, as Kennedy has repeatedly linked vaccines to autism.
 Last week, Dr. Robert Malone, a new member of the Centers for Disease Control and Prevention’s vaccine advisory committee, told One America News Network he believed Kennedy would link all three: Tylenol, vaccinations and autism.

 Fever or pain in pregnancy